 Introduction to Astro-Imaging

 Astro-Imaging is one of my hobbies.
-I am a relative 'newbie' and only started this game in 2014 when we moved to a location with dark skies.
+I am a relative 'newbie' and only started this game in 2014 when we moved to a location with truly dark skies (Bortle 2).
 I am NO EXPERT !
 There are many world class imagers whose rejects would put my efforts to shame but I enjoy it and having a seasonal business gives me the time in the winter to enjoy my passion.

 Astro-imaging involves long exposures.
 When you look up at the night sky you can't see any of the objects on these pages, our eyes are just not sensitive enough.
 By letting the camera gather light over long periods we can see the wonders of the night sky.